GLOBAL MARKETS-Stocks gain on improved sentiment, crude at $120

 US CPIhttps://tmsnrt.rs/3NQsOaG

-(Reporting by Herbert Lash in New York Additional reporting by Huw Jones in London Editing by John Stonestreet and Matthew Lewis)
+(Reporting by Herbert Lash in New York Additional reporting by Huw Jones in London Editing by John Stonestreet, Will Dunham and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.